ConfettiFX/The-Forge/README.md

 ![glTF model viewer](Screenshots/ModelViewer/Vulkan_Ubuntu_RX480_1920x1080_0.png)

 ![glTF model viewer](Screenshots/ModelViewer/Vulkan_Ubuntu_RX480_1920x1080_1.png)

-This modelviewer can also utilize Binomials [Basis Universal Texture Support](https://github.com/binomialLLC/basis_universal) as an option to load textures.
-Support was added to the Image class as a "new image format".
-So you can pick basis like you can pick DDS or KTX.

 ## 9. Light and Shadow Playground
 This unit test shows various shadow and lighting techniques that can be chosen from a drop down menu.
 There will be more in the future.